Stegobully/merged_ncRNAclassifier/README.md

 ### Training datasets
 Uploaded you find the training and validation fasta and structural files for our best performing models GrEnc, StrEnc, SeqEnc and Merged.
-The sequences are all downloaded from the [RNAcentral](https://rnacentral.org/) and contain the ….
+The sequences are all downloaded from the [RNAcentral](https://rnacentral.org/) and contain the RNAcentral identifier, the RNA type and the nucleotide sequence.

+Example:

+`>URS0000D51384_8932 miRNA`

+`CTGTCGGAGCCGATGTTCTAGCT`

-Training and validation data sets for model Merged and StrEnc -> `training_datasets/strenc_trainset.txt`; `training_datasets/strenc_valset.txt`
+Training and validation data sets for model StrEnc -> `training_datasets/strenc_trainset.txt`; `training_datasets/strenc_valset.txt`

 Training and validation data sets for model GrEnc -> The Graph Feature files exceed the storage limit, if you wish